makersacademy/acebook-rails-template/README.md

 * Looking into code climate -- Following discussion with Tatsiana it was agreed our coverage was sufficient without code climate.
 * Further edits to the rubocop file - currently 5 offences in master

+## Notes from Sprint 4

+### Team React

+#### Coding Achievements

+* Following another change in requirements; "Separate Rails entirely from the front end.
+Build a front end app to consume the Rails API", this team proceeded to understand how to breakdown our application into an API
+* GET API connection live using REACT.js, where data can be passed from the API backend to the frontend and rendered on a page

+#### Challenges in Feature Implementation
+* Handling the format of the JSON data React.js can work with
+* Understanding data requirements for Gems and how validation blocked the transfer of data

+### Team Finalise Deployment

+#### Coding Achievements

+* Added username to chat room input and output by manipulating the Action Cable Gem Javascript code and the relationship between users and messages in the database
+* Completed the chat room with CSS and link

+#### Challenges in Feature Implementation
+* Capybara form submitting with JQuery didn’t work
+* Manipulating ActionCable Gem to accept the username when adding to database
+* Getting a broadcast to work on Heroku

+### Group Work

+#### Coding Achievements
+* Minimised our Rubocop offences
+* Prepared app presentation
+* Group Code Review

+#### Future Features
+* POST API connection
+* Getting broadcast live on Heroku for chat room
+* Custom 404 error page when a user tries to visit a non-existing wall
+* Enable username to be used as a parameter instead/as well as user_id

 REQUIRED INSTRUCTIONS: